joseph-aoun/Boston-Project/README.md

 - Economic analysis (how has housing cost or rental prices, for example, impacted the city’s spending on affordable housing?)
 There are a variety of data sets available here and ideas for other economic variables here.

-## What data needs to be collected and how you will collect it:
+## What data do you need to gather and how will you collect it?

 Data is already provided for us by Spark!